PierrickI3/puppet-chocolatey/README.md

 =================

-** Forked member of the rismoney suite of Windows Puppet Providers **
+** Forked member of the rismoney suite of Windows Puppet Providers ** ** Will be discontinued when the official chocolatey module will be approved by PuppetLabs **

 This is a [Puppet](http://docs.puppetlabs.com/) package provider for [chocolatey](https://github.com/chocolatey/chocolatey), which is